Living in Fleetwood Surrey BC [Best Neighbourhoods in Surrey Canada]

 Fleetwood's school footprint is one of the area's strongest selling points, & the catchment effect on home prices is real:

 • Fleetwood Park Secondary: the catchment public secondary, a mid-size school with strong community character & deep extracurricular programming.
 The Fleetwood Park Dragons sports teams anchor a lot of the local school spirit.
+I went through this school system myself & had friends at the elementaries I didn't attend, so this is a firsthand read rather than a brochure one: there are a few rougher high schools elsewhere in Surrey that I'd think harder about, but Fleetwood Park isn't one of them.

 • Coyote Creek Elementary & William Watson Elementary: two of the well-regarded public elementaries serving Fleetwood addresses.